Example: Using the Export to Microsoft Excel Action

-Although the quick action is called Export to Micorosft Excel, you can also export to a comma-separated value (CSV) or XML spreadsheet.
+Although the action is called Export to Micorosft Excel, you can also export to a comma-separated value (CSV) or XML spreadsheet.

-You can use the Export to Microsoft Excel quick action to export all or some of the field values from a business object to a Microsoft Excel, CSV, or XML spreadsheet.
+You can use the Export to Microsoft Excel action to export all or some of the field values from a business object to a Microsoft Excel, CSV, or XML spreadsheet.
 For example, you can export some of the field values from a change record to a Microsoft Excel spreadsheet.

-Service Manager automatically applies sorting settings to any records that you export to Microsoft Excel, CSV, or XML including from the dashboard and the Saved Searches Overview page.
+Neurons for ITSM automatically applies sorting settings to any records that you export to Microsoft Excel, CSV, or XML including from the dashboard and the Saved Searches Overview page.

-When you use the Export to Microsoft Excel quick action to export all or some of the field values from a business object to a Microsoft Excel, CSV, or XML spreadsheet, the file is sorted with both the simple sort order and the multisort settings that you previously set in the list.
+When you use the Export to Microsoft Excel action to export all or some of the field values from a business object to a Microsoft Excel, CSV, or XML spreadsheet, the file is sorted with both the simple sort order and the multisort settings that you previously set in the list.

 1.From the Configuration Console, click Build > Automation Tools > Quick Actions to open the Actions Manager workspace.
-The list of business objects that have quick actions appears.
+The list of business objects that have actions appears.

 3.Click the Create New Actions tab.